 Take aim at areas such as the Mississippi Flyway (major bird migration route that follows the Mississippi) near Lake Charles.
 The Flyway is rich in waterfowl, harboring birds on their way to nesting grounds as far away as South America.
 Grosse Savanne Lodge is one of the top bird hunting and fishing lodges in the state.

 Other favorite hunting lodges are spread throughout the state, including Honey Brake, Wild Hog Ridge Hunting Club and Giles Island in central Louisiana, Covey Rise Hunting Lodge in the Northshore town of Husser, and, in Melville, Long River Lodge.
 Louisiana is even home to the Duck Capital of America—Gueydan—a top spot for hunters in south Louisiana and home to the massively popular Gueydan Duck Festival (held annually the weekend before Labor Day).

 Other Outdoor Fun: Looking Beyond Field and Stream

-Speaking of ducks, no outdoorsman’s visit to Louisiana would be complete without a stop by Duck Commander and Willie’s Duck Diner in West Monroe, made famous by the blockbuster reality show Duck Dynasty.
+Speaking of ducks, no outdoorsman’s visit to Louisiana would be complete without a stop by Duck Commander in West Monroe, made famous by the blockbuster reality show Duck Dynasty.